The Missing Piece

 His eyes narrowed slightly.
 "They're both about… having actual impact as a leader, over time?"

 "Exactly.
 B and C aren't opposing needs.
 They're both pointing at the same deeper outcome.
-You want sustained leadership impact.
+You want sustainable leadership impact.
 A team that runs without you serves that — your work scales beyond what you can personally touch.
 Quality you can vouch for serves it too — your credibility stays intact so you can keep leading.
 The conflict you feel isn't between what you want.
 It's between D and D′ — the two actions you believe are required to secure both, and which can't both be true at once."

 This is A — the unified outcome.
 The thing both sides of your conflict are ultimately serving.
 And finding it changes everything.